dpretet/axi-crossbar/doc/architecture.md

 ```

-### Routing Table
+### Sharability & Routing Tables

 Each master can be configured to use only specific routes across the crossbar
 infrastructure.
 This feature if used can help to save gate count as will
 restrict portion of the memory map to certain agents, for security reasons or
-avoid any accidental memory corruption.
-By default a master can access to any
+avoid any accidental memory corruption. **By default a master can access to any
-slave.
+slave**.
 The parameter `MSTx_ROUTES` of N bits enables or not a route.
 Bit `0`
 enable to route to the slave agent 0 (master interface 0), bit `1` to the slave
 agent 1 and so on.
 This setup physically isolates agents from each others and
 can't be overridden once the core is implemented.
 If a master agent tries to
 access a restricted zone of the memory map, its slave switch will handshake the
 request, will not transmit it and then complete the request with a `DECERR`.

+This option can be use to define memory region sharable or not between master
+agents.

 ### Timeout Events Handling